 Obtaining the user's express permission to access one Push API source does not imply the user has granted permission for the same application to access other sources provided by the Push API, as part of the same permission context.
 If a user has expressed permission for an implementation to, e.g. access incoming SMS events from a particular SMS source address, the implementation MUST seek the user's express permission if and when any additional event sources are accessed via the Push API.

-A User Agent MAY support prearranged trust relationships that do not require such user interfaces, e.g. as described in section 8.1.
-For example, while a Web browser will present a user interface when a Web site establishes a new Push API EventSource, a widget runtime MAY have a prearranged, delegated security relationship with the user and, as such, a suitable alternative security and privacy mechanism with which to authorise access to Push API event sources.

-Use of Push API Feature URI for Widget Applications

-For widget context applications, User Agents MUST NOT allow access to the Push API unless the Push API feature URI “http://openmobilealliance.org/wrapi/push” is included in a <feature> element in the widget configuration document.
+Since they do not have the opportunity to present an authorization dialog to the user during Push API access establishment, Push Gateways SHOULD provide some alternate means for user pre-authorization of Webapp access to Push API services.
+For example, the Push Gateway can use a Push Service Indication to deliver an authorization message and confirmation link to the user’s browser, which when selected confirms that the user authorizes the specific Webapp to access Push services.

+User Agents, Push Clients, or Push Gateways MAY support prearranged trust relationships that do not require such user interfaces or per-request confirmation processes.

 Application Security

-For SMS event sources, application security is provided by limiting the SMS messages that can be received to those from specific SMS source addresses.
-It is assumed that the application has gained the necessary degree of trust in the content provided by an SMS source, prior to initiating event reception from that source.
+For SMS, SIP, and other text message event sources, application security is provided by explicit authorization of event sources.
+It is assumed that the application has gained the necessary degree of trust in the content provided by an event source, prior to initiating event reception from that source.

 For OMA Push event sources, applications generally can depend upon the security of the OMA Push enabler as typically deployed.
 However defensive programming measures should always be applied by the developer, to ensure that the XML-based content and other content provided through OMA Push is safely processable.